Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films

-In Fig. S2 of the supplementary material \cite{SI} we summarize the properties of the conductivity tensor in thin films with spin-aligned magnetic configurations, which can be induced in MnBi$_2$Te$_4$ by applying magnetic fields exceeding $\sim 5$ Tesla \cite{Otrokov2019,Deng_2020,Ge2020}.
-Based on these conductivities, the corresponding Kerr and Faraday rotations {\it vs.} optical frequencies are plotted in Fig. S3.
+In Fig. \ref{fig:conductivity_FM} of the appendix \ref{appendix:optical_sigma} we summarize the properties of the conductivity tensor in thin films with spin-aligned magnetic configurations, which can be induced in MnBi$_2$Te$_4$ by applying magnetic fields exceeding $\sim 5$ Tesla \cite{Otrokov2019,Deng_2020,Ge2020}.
+Based on these optical conductivities, the corresponding Kerr and Faraday rotations {\it vs.} optical frequencies of MnBi$_2$Te$_4$ thin films are estimated as shown in Fig. \ref{fig:Kerr_Faraday}, here we estimate the magneto-optical rotation angles in the 2D limit.
+The Faraday and Kerr rotations for AF thin films are shown in Fig. \ref{fig:Kerr_Faraday} (a) and (c), from which we see that for thin films with even-number-layers (corresponds to dashed curves), there is no Faraday and Kerr signals as $\sigma_{xy} (\omega) = 0$.
+For odd N thin films, however, there is a large Faraday and Kerr rotation angle ($\theta_{F/K}$) at finite frequencies even though the MnBi$_2$Te$_4$ thin films are trivial insulators, see $N =1$ or $N = 3$ thin films for example, although $\theta_{F/K}$ is still 0 in the DC limit.
+When the thin films are in Chern insulator states, the Faraday and Kerr rotation angles in the DC limit approach to the quantized value, i.e. $-tan^{-1} (1/4\pi \Re\sigma_{xy}) \approx - \pi/2$ for Kerr rotation angle; and $tan^{-1} (4\pi \Re\sigma_{xy}) = C tan^{-1} \alpha $ for Faraday rotation angle.
+Here $C$ is the Chern number and $\alpha$ is the fine structure constant.